An Information Architect may also be known as a User Experience Architect. They often report into a Head of User Experience or User Experience Lead.

 How to become an Information Architect

-Becoming involved in IA typically involves a combination of education, experience, and acquiring relevant skills.
+Becoming an Information Architect typically involves a combination of education, experience and acquiring relevant skills.
 While the specific steps may vary depending on individual circumstances and preferences, here is a general outline of the process:

 Obtain a relevant degree